Material Cost Percentage Calculator

 What does material cost percentage tell a business?

-What is a good material cost percentage for a product?
+What is a good material cost percentage?

 How does gross margin differ from markup on cost?